-The Governing Board desires to provide enrollment options that meet the diverse needs and interests of district students and parents/guardians, while also maximizing the efficient use of district facilities.
+The Governing Board desires to provide enrollment options that meet the diverse needs and interests of district students and parents/guardians, while also maximizing the efficient use of district facilities and resources.
 The Superintendent or designee shall establish procedures for the selection and transfer of students among district schools in accordance with law, Board policy, and administrative regulation.

-(cf. 5117 - Interdistrict Attendance)
+(cf. 5116.2 - Involuntary Student Transfers) (cf. 5117 - Interdistrict Attendance)